seigel/compile-mermaid-markdown-action/README.md

+> NOTICE: February 4, 2022: This is a fork of neejaw's great work on building a git hub action to compile mermaid in place.

 > NOTICE: Github has publicly added mermaid support to their roadmap to support ([ref](https://github.com/github/roadmap/issues/372)).
 When it is released, this action will be archived and removed from the market place.

 # compile-mermaid-markdown-action (beta)